Workshop on Inclusion of Vulnerable Groups in Disaster Risk Reduction

-The workshop is co-organised by the Ministry of Emergency Situations of the Republic of Azerbaijan and the EUR-OPA Major Hazards Agreement.
+The workshop was co-organised by the Ministry of Emergency Situations of the Republic of Azerbaijan and the EUR-OPA Major Hazards Agreement.